ThorbenBender/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website have specific style for each breakpoint, they use media queries, but the width are hardcodet (they still use pixel);
+Responsive design uses media queries as well, but it uses reponsive unit (like rem, max-width, percentage and view-width)

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means you make your basic css for a mobile version and the media queries for the rest.
+And the order of the media queries is different.
+You start with the media querie that has the smallest min-width and go to the highest.
+With desktop first it is the opposite.
+You start with highest max-width and go down.
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It sets the default font-size to 10px.
+So you can easily calculate the font-size you want.
+(10px * 1.6rem = 16px)
 4. How would you describe preprocessing to someone new to CSS?

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I like nesting in preprocessing and the concept that gives me the most trouble is animations.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up